Foot Acupressure Points – Complete Guide for Acupressure Foot Chart

 The Calm Sleep Reflexology Point:

-The Calm Sleep reflexology point is in the groove directly below the outer anklebone.
+The Calm Sleep reflexology point is located in the groove directly below the outer ankle bone.
 Applying pressure to this hollow point helps relieve ankle pain, insomnia, heel pain, and most other related foot pains.
 Use your index finger to massage this point in a circular motion.

-Although burning feet are standard for people standing on their feet all day, they could also be related to specific shoes.
-Even when applying these foot acupressure points, some other techniques relieve burning feet and ankle pain.
+Although burning feet are standard among people who stand on their feet all day, they may also be related to specific types of shoes.
+Even when applying these foot acupressure points, other techniques can also relieve burning feet and ankle pain.

 You can soak your feet in a tub of warm water with some crystal salt to relax them and help your leg muscles relax at the same time.
-Another great way is to take some lavender, camphor, or eucalyptus essential oils and massage the oils into your feet, preferably done by someone else.
-This will help to relax one and help with the burning sensation found in the feet.
+Another great way is to apply some lavender, camphor, or eucalyptus essential oils and massage them into your feet, preferably by someone else.
+This will help relax one and alleviate the burning sensation often found in the feet.

 Foot Reflexology Sole Chart